SpecFlowOSS/SpecFlowWiki/Parallel-Execution.md

 }
 ```

-Injecting `FeatureContext` can be done similarly, and for accessing the `ScenarioStepContext` the `StepContext` property of the injected `ScenarioContext` can be used.
+You can inject `FeatureContext` in a similar manner, and use the `StepContext` property of the injected `ScenarioContext` to access the `ScenarioStepContext`.

-#### Using ScenarioContext from the Steps base class
+#### Using ScenarioContext from the Steps Base Class

 ```c#
 [Binding]